 Adolescence is an important time for promoting health and preventing disease; one that is sometimes overlooked.
 Most of the nation’s 42 million adolescents are generally healthy.
 In recent years, the United States has seen declines in teen births, smoking, and substance use, as well as higher academic achievement for younger adolescents.
 However, all adolescents can benefit from guidance on how to improve their health and development during these years—and for some, serious challenges remain.
 Learn more about Adolescent Health: Think, Act, Grow® (TAG) in the sections below and get your networks to join the call-to-action with the TAG Toolkit (PDF, 12 pages).

 Find resources in support of action steps to improve adolescent health for each professional group.

-TAG calls upon organizations and individuals working with adolescents to prioritize activities that improve adolescent health, including physical, social, emotional, and behavioral health.
+TAG calls on organizations and individuals working with adolescents to prioritize activities that improve health.
+Learn how the effort began.

 Adolescent Health: Think, Act, Grow® and the logo design are registered trademarks of the U.S. Department of Health and Human Services.

 Research links early leadership with increased self-efficacy and suggests that leadership can help youth to develop decision making and interpersonal skills that support successes in the workforce and adulthood.
 In addition, young leaders tend to be more involved in their communities, and have lower dropout rates than their peers.
 Youth leaders also show considerable benefits for their communities, providing valuable insight into the needs and interests of young people

 Statistics reflecting the number of youth suffering from mental health, substance abuse, and co-occurring disorders highlight the necessity for schools, families, support staff, and communities to work together to develop targeted, coordinated, and comprehensive transition plans for young people with a history of mental health needs and/or substance abuse.